slott56/Stingray-Reader/docs/source/developer.rst

     **How do we ensure that a file and an application use the same schema?**

+There are two sides to this "using the same schema?" question:

+-   Data Quality.
+Does the file match the required schema?

+-   Software Quality.
+Will this application process a file with the required schema?

+THe underlying assumption is that the schema is right.
+Files or Applications may not match the schema, but the schema is what's used to measure quality.

-We do need to note the following.
+We also need to note the following.

     **If it was simple, we wouldn't need this package, would we?**

 Concepts
 ========